elahd/pylaundry/README.md

 # pylaundry
-Python library for viewing laundry room
+Python library for viewing laundry room and account status for facilities using ESD payment equipment.